holiday recipe to impress: Bailey’s chocolate mouse salted caramel pie

 ‘Tis the season to treat yourself (and your friends) to some special delights.
 Why not try a delicious new recipe?
 Baileys.
 Anything with Baileys, right?
 Salted Caramel.
 Yes.
 Combined together with chocolate mouse?
 Are you kidding me?
 Yes, yes and triple yes.
 How can you go wrong?

-This is Oh so GOOD!
-And when I say “good” I don’t mean the kind of good that is going to help my diet, but good in the spirit of the season.
-And my motto during Christmas goes something like, Eat now and diet later!
+This holiday recipe is so good, and when I say “good” I don’t mean the kind of good that is going to help my diet, but good in the spirit of the season.
+My motto during Christmas goes something like, Eat now and diet later.
 However, check back in January and I’ll be posting about how to lose those extra Christmas pounds.
-(Or be proactive and balance your extra treats with workouts, like I do!
-Click HERE for my favorite free on-line fitness resources or click HERE for Jodie’s Favorite At-Home Workout!)
+Or, how to be proactive and balance your extra treats with workouts, like I do.
+Check out my favorite free on-line fitness resources and Jodie’s Favorite At-Home Workout.

 So, this dessert is rich and decadent, yet its texture is light and smooth and totally melts in your mouth.
 A little goes a long way to wonderful satisfaction.
 Do not make the mistake I made the first night.
 I loved the taste of the salt and underestimated the power of these course granules.
 I couldn’t eat it because I had made it too salty.
 Otherwise, it’s easy to make and a huge hit with everyone who tried it.

 The taste of Bailey’s does carry through.
 My youngest son ate it, enjoyed it, and didn’t think anything of it.
 However, my more sensitive son smelled it and didn’t even want to try it.
 Obviously, it’s more of an adult dessert but not exclusively.
 Therefore, just just gauge your audience.
 Enjoy.